 Imports: In 2019 the top importers of Apples, fresh were Germany ($472M), United Kingdom ($367M), Vietnam ($317M), Russia ($316M), and Mexico ($271M).

-Tariffs: In 2018 the average tariff for Apples, fresh was 19.8%, been the 609 lowest tariff using the HS6 product classification.
+Tariffs: In 2018 the average tariff for Apples, fresh was 19.8%, making it the 609th lowest tariff using the HS6 product classification.